National Thought Leadership on Caregiving

 The Care Colloquium

-The Care Colloquium is a space for those in the care economy to network, build mutually beneficial collaborations, and tackle difficult family caregiver challenges contributing to our nation's care crisis.
+The Care Colloquium brings together care economy leaders to tackle difficult family caregiver challenges contributing to our nation's care crisis, think tank solutions, and build mutually beneficial collaborations.

 What You Will Experience

-The Care Colloquium will be held at the Hotel Roanoke and Conference Center in walking distance of the heart of Downtown Roanoke.
-Roanoke is known for being a charming city with a small town vibe.
+The 2022 in-person event will be held at the Hotel Roanoke and Conference Center in walking distance of the heart of Downtown Roanoke.
+But The Care Colloquium lives on with our Virtual Experience giving you growing ways to engage throughout 2023!

 Sam Rasoul, Virginia State Delegate